sgheydorn/chan/README.md

 ## Installation

 This is a header-only library.
-Add the contents of [include](./include) to your include path.
+Add the [include](./include) directory to your include path.

 ## Overview